 Body Weight Workouts

 Generally, bodyweight workouts are very effective for increased metabolism, fat loss, strong core, and lean muscular physique.
-They have been proven time and time again to be to the most effective and time-efficient way of training for elite forces who need to be fit and ready year-round and must be able to workout anytime, anywhere.
+They have been proven time and time again to be the most effective and time-efficient way of training for elite forces who need to be fit and ready year-round and must be able to work out anytime, anywhere.

 In particular, the Tacfit Warrior bodyweight exercises last only 20 minutes but are very challenging even for fit people and effective in raising EPOC, or post-exercise oxygen consumption.
 However they are organized in 5 levels of intensity to suit anyone, so even beginners have no excuse to not train.